 “The dragon is going to eat us!”

-They all screamed and laughed as I chased them back down the street.
-People were jumping back, so as not to be pushed over by the kids, who were all trying to find a place to hide.
+They all screamed and laughed as I chased them down the street.
+People were jumping back, trying not to get caught up in the chaos as the kids scattered, each one desperately searching for a place to hide.

 “You can’t run from the dragon!
 I’ll eat you all raw!”
-I yelled, before grabbing one of the kids, and holding him high up from the ground, while acting like I was going to eat him.
+I roared, grabbing one of the kids and holding him high above the ground, pretending to devour him.
 “One kid isn’t enough!
 I must have more!”

-The kids all stormed to the side, while I held on to the boy I had "eaten".
-He laughed loudly, as I swung around with him in the air, holding him with only one arm, while trying to grab another kid with my other.
+The kids bolted to the side, while I held onto the boy I had “eaten”.
+He laughed loudly as I swung him around in the air with one arm, trying to grab another child with the other.

-“She is coming!” one yelled from behind a little stall.
+“She’s coming!” one of them shouted from behind a small stall.

-The seller did not seem particularly happy about it, and quickly pushed the kid out of hiding.
+The vendor didn’t look particularly pleased and quickly shooed the kid out of hiding.

-Both of the boys were laughing so their stomachs seemed to hurt, as I tried to act like I was eating them.
+Both boys were laughing so hard their stomachs must have hurt, as I continued to pretend to eat them.

 “Down with the dragon!”

-The kids yelled in unison as they charged towards me, trying to free their friends from my hold.
-Some of the kids held short wooden swords.
+The kids yelled in unison as they charged at me, trying to rescue their friends from my clutches.
+Some of them wielded short wooden swords.

 “Oh no, not swords made of dragon glass!
-I’ll not stand a chance!”
-I shouted, as I held my arm where one of the kids had "cut" me.
+I don’t stand a chance!”
+I cried out, clutching my arm where one of the kids had “cut” me.

-I let go of the two boys I had caught, and they quickly stormed to the others.
-They all cheered as they saw me fall down on my knees, begging for mercy.
+I released the two boys I had caught, and they quickly dashed back to the others.
+The group erupted in cheers as they saw me fall to my knees, begging for mercy.

-“Oh brave knights, please spare me!”
-I said dramatically, as I looked at the kids with pleading eyes.
+“Oh, brave knights, please spare me!”
+I said dramatically, looking at them with pleading eyes.

 “No!
 No dragon gets to live.”

-“Down with the dragon!” they all yelled again.
+“Down with the dragon!” they all shouted again.

-They charged towards me, circling me, as they "cut" me with their swords, and yelling down with the dragon over and over.
+They charged at me, circling me as they “cut” me with their swords, chanting “down with the dragon” over and over.

-“The humans win!” one of the kids yelled before they all cheered.
+“The humans win!” one of the kids shouted, and they all cheered.

-I couldn’t help but smile as I saw them cheer over their victory.
-Unfortunately, the happiness did not last long.
+I couldn’t help but smile as I watched them celebrate their victory.
+But the joy was short-lived.

-I looked behind me, as I heard a very familiar voice that I begged not to belong to my governess, but I wasn’t that lucky.
-She did not enjoy seeing me outside the castle walls, and she absolutely hated it when I played around with the orphans.
+“Princess?”
+I turned around as I heard a very familiar voice that I desperately hoped didn’t belong to my governess, but I wasn’t that lucky.
+She never liked seeing me outside the castle walls, and she absolutely loathed it when I played with the orphans.

-“Elizabeth,” I said and got up from the muddy ground.
+“Elizabeth,” I said, getting up from the muddy ground.

-I did not even attempt to try to get some of the mud off my dress.
-I knew it was useless, and while I did not really mind the mud under the eyes of my governess, I could not help but feel dirty.
+I didn’t even bother trying to brush the mud off my dress.
+I knew it was pointless, and while the mud didn’t bother me, under the piercing gaze of my old governess, I couldn’t help but feel a bit self-conscious.

 “Playing with the orphans… again.”

-She was so uptight.
-I did not believe her back could be any straighter or her chin higher in the air.
-She was dressed in a blue dress with golden edges.
-Her brown hair, with a hint of grey, was pulled tight into a bun by the nape of her neck.
-Her green eyes were narrowed, and if she really hid a demon inside of that façade of hers, as me and the kids believed, it was staring directly at me.
+She was so uptight that I didn’t think her back could be any straighter or her chin any higher.
+She was dressed in a blue gown with golden trim, her brown hair, streaked with hints of gray, pulled tight into a bun at the nape of her neck.
+Her green eyes were narrowed, and if she really did hide a demon inside that stern façade—as the kids and I often joked—it was definitely glaring at me now.

 “Of course.”